ysmood/nobone-sync/readme.md

 - To only watch `js`, `css` and `jpg`: `'**/*.@(js|css|jpg)'`
 - To ignore `js` and `css` file: `['**', '!**/*.@(js|css)']`

-Use larger polling_interval if there are too many files to be watched.
+Use larger pollingInterval if there are too many files to be watched.

 #### Push a Path to Remote

 Push a file or directory to remote server

-    nobone-sync -u local_path host[:port]/path/to/dir
+    nobone-sync -u localPath host[:port]/path/to/dir

-> local_path can be a file, a directory, or a glob pattern(glob pattern should use with quotation marks).
+> localPath can be a file, a directory, or a glob pattern(glob pattern should use with quotation marks).

 For example: